vyuvalv/lwc-oss/README.md

         },
     ```

-2. Setup Webpack or use lwc-services
+2. Setup the LWC services processes (Very similar to webpack configuration file):
-    - To setup lwc-services configuration file - `lwc-services.config.js`
+    - Go to your lwc-services configuration file - `lwc-services.config.js`
     - This will build the our bundled package on `./dist` filder.
+    - Transfer the SLDS assets folder into our Resources folder

     ```js
     // Find the full example of all available configuration options at